Crklemz/Crklemz/README.md

 - I’m currently working on BabyBarter (https://github.com/Crklemz/BabyBarter)

-- I’m currently learning C#
+- I’m currently learning more about C#

 - Ask me about anything related to SERN stack and related technologies